9kg Gas Bottle Holder – Caravan Gas Regulator, Caravan Gas Fittings

 Classification Code 1:

-These are hot dipped galvanised gas bottles.
+These are hot dipped galvanised caravan gas bottles.

 This would be the most durable finish but these bottles could cost 3X what a normal caravan gas bottle would cost.